 |Study Period||Start date||Census date||WW date||End date|

-- Discuss the molecular and cellular basis of health and disease.
+- Identify and discuss molecular and cellular processes involved in health and disease

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.